vocaltractlab/headpositiondoc/source/protocol.rst

 V8.
 C6-C4 angle
 ~~~~~~~~~~~~~~~~
-For this variation the posterior border is defined by the posterior inferior of C6 (10) to the posterior inferior of C4 (8).

 .. figure:: docs/C64i.PNG
 	:scale: 50%
 	:alt: This figure provides visual example of the C7pi to C6pi angle.
+	:figclass: align-center

+	This variation of the lower cervical spine angle defines the posterior border by the posterior inferior of C6 (10) to the posterior inferior of C4 (8).

 V9.
 C7 angle
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-For this variation the posterior border is defined by the posterior inferior of C7 (11) to the posterior superior of C7 (12).

 .. figure:: docs/C7PS.PNG
 	:scale: 50%
 	:alt: This figure provides visual example of the C7 PI-PS angle.
+	:figclass: align-center

+	This variation of the lower cervical spine angle defines the posterior border by the posterior inferior of C7 (11) to the posterior superior of C7 (12).

 V10.
 C7-C6 angle
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~
-For this variation the posterior border is defined by the posterior inferior of C7 (11) to the posterior inferior of C6 (10).

 .. figure:: docs/C76i.PNG
 	:scale: 50%
 	:alt: This figure provides visual example of the C7pi to C6pi angle.
+	:figclass: align-center

+	This variation of the lower cervical spine angle defines the posterior border by the posterior inferior of C7 (11) to the posterior inferior of C6 (10).

 V11.
 C7-C5 angle
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~
-For this variation the posterior border is defined by the posterior inferior of C7 (11) to the posterior inferior of C5 (9).

 .. figure:: docs/C75i.PNG
         :scale: 50%
         :alt: This figure provides visual example of the C7pi to C5pi angle.
+	:figclass: align-center

+	This variation of the lower cervical spine angle defines the posterior border by the posterior inferior of C7 (11) to the posterior inferior of C5 (9).

 V12.
 C7-C4 angle
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~
-For this variation the posterior border is defined by the posterior inferior of C7 (11) to the posterior inferior of C4 (8).

 .. figure:: docs/C74i.PNG
         :scale: 50%
         :alt: This figure provides visual example of the C7pi to C6pi angle.
+	:figclass: align-center

+	This variation of the lower cervical spine angle defines the posterior border by the posterior inferior of C7 (11) to the posterior inferior of C4 (8).

 Upper and lower cervical spine difference